 All Sessions Session Overview

-The MIT XXI program (usually) consists of a series of 8 sessions over 9 months; 5 evening sessions held in Washington D.C. and three weekend sessions held in Warrenton, Virginia.
+The MIT XXI program consists of a series of 8 sessions over 9 months; 5 evening sessions held in Washington D.C. and three weekend sessions held in Warrenton, Virginia.
 Sessions are not open to the public.
 The introductory session is open to Fellows and Alumni.
 Sessions after the introductory session are open to current Fellows only.

 Primary tabs